-California Law and Rideshare Driver Employment Status
+Rideshare Driver Employment Status in California

-With the rapid popularity of billion dollar ridesharing companies, such as Uber and Lyft, many governmental agencies have struggled to enforce proper regulations.
-In recent years, ridesharing companies have become a worldwide phenomenon, grossing over $11.3 billion dollars in 2018, but also discovering new controversies along the way.
+With the rapid popularity of billion dollar rideshare companies, such as Uber and Lyft, many governmental agencies have struggled to enforce proper regulations.
+In recent years, rideshare companies have become a worldwide phenomenon, grossing over $11.3 billion dollars in 2018, but also discovering new controversies along the way.
 From sexual harassment cases to car accident settlements, Uber alone has paid out over $100 million in penalty charges.

 Among the plethora of lawsuits, perhaps the most debated is whether rideshare drivers should be considered as “employees” or “independent contractors.”
 Depending on the state, the difference between the two classifications can differ greatly, offering certain protections to the driver and limiting the company’s liabilities.

 If you were involved in an Uber or Lyft accident with a negligent rideshare driver, our skilled personal injury attorneys at West Coast Trial Lawyers will assess your case to determine what necessary steps should be taken in order to get you the compensation you deserve.

 Are California’s Uber and Lyft Drivers Employees or Independent Contractors?